WinterSoldier13/random_DSA_problems/README.md

 # random_DSA_problems
-Get Random DSA questions thorugh your terminal.
+Get Random DSA questions through your terminal.
 Based on the 450 DSA questions Worksheet by Love Babbar.

 ## Requirements
 Python 3.x and